ninjakx/youtube-video2ppt/README.md

 I find his works amazing and I wanted to get the slides out from the video so that I can make a note for revision so I decided to write this script using openCV and shell scripting. but now expanded to other usecases to capture the slides from the lecture.

+**Note:** It's still having a bug if selected regions are overlapped then overlapped area is shown as white bg in the ppt slides.
+Need to fix this issue.

 ## Install